Official: 2 killed amid crashes during pop-up NJ car rally

-Byron said he didn't have additional information on the identities of those killed or the nature of the crash.
+WCAU-TV reported damage to storefronts and knocked-over traffic meters, seen Sunday morning during cleanup efforts, and said Cape May prosecutors reported one person was in custody in connection with a fatal crash.

-Officials had issued warnings earlier about what they called an unsanctioned car rally separate from the Fall Classic Car Show taking place.
-Participants say it gives enthusiasts a chance to gather and check out cars, but officials in other areas such as Ocean City, Maryland, have reported problems stemming from the event in previous years.
+Officials had earlier issued warnings about what they called an unsanctioned car rally separate from the Fall Classic Car Show taking place in Wildwood.
+Participants say the event gives enthusiasts a chance to gather and check out cars, but officials in other areas such as Ocean City, Maryland, have reported problems stemming from the event in previous years.

 People are also reading…

-NJ Advance Media reported three damaged vehicles at the scene of one accident where a car had struck a building.
-WCAU-TV reported damage to storefronts and downed traffic meters seen Sunday morning during cleanup efforts, and said Cape May prosecutors reported one person was in custody in connection with a fatal crash.
+NJ Advance Media reported three damaged vehicles at the scene of one accident where a car struck a building.

 “The cars were outrageous, speeding up and down the streets, the noise was unbelievable,” Angel Fioravanti told the station.
 “It was scary because I saw people trying to walk off the sidewalk onto the street, and cars were … weaving in and out of the traffic, revving their engines, the noise was atrocious.
 It really was.”